-On your Linux based home computer or laptop you may be running Ubuntu, Mint, Debian, or maybe Arch which is my favorite.
-My current laptop’s uptime is now 5 days 11 hours and 2 minutes.
-I use standby a LOT and have been up for 30+ days before.
+On your Linux-based home computer or laptop, you may be running Ubuntu, Linux Mint, Debian, or maybe Fedora, which is my favorite desktop distro.
+My laptop’s uptime shows 5 days, 11 hours, and 2 minutes.
+I use the standby feature a lot and have been up for 30+ days before.
 I mention this because the average user probably avoids keeping their home systems up for that long.
-After all, they’re not web servers! :) If you do keep them running, then that’s actually better for the following points.
+After all, they’re not web servers! :) If you do keep them running, then that’s actually better.
+Here’s why.

-Lets say you have 4gb – 8gb of installed ram on your laptop and earlier today you used GIMP (image editor), Chrome and LibreOffice.
-Chances are, unless you perform heavy computing using other applications afterwards or restart your system, Linux will keep a lot of the required files and paths cached and buffered to RAM (I’ll also refer to as ‘memory’).
-This is ever so useful because if for some reason you decide to re-edit photos, browse the web again or open a new file in LibreOffice, all of these tasks will open and function faster this time around because of being cached to memory.
-Over time you may not use GIMP or LibreOffice for a while and gradually the Linux kernel will replace those cached files with data from your new apps.
-This is perfectly fine because you don’t need old files from hours, days or even weeks stored in memory, especially if you don’t have memory to spare.
+Let’s say you have 8GB of installed ram on your laptop and earlier today; you used GIMP (image editor), Chrome and LibreOffice.
+Chances are, unless you perform heavy computing using other applications afterward or restart your system, Linux will keep a lot of the required files and paths cached and buffered to RAM (memory).
+This is very useful because if for some reason you decide to re-edit photos, browse the web again or open a new file in LibreOffice, all of these tasks will open and function noticeably faster the second time around.
+This is because they were cached (saved temporarily) to memory.
+Over time you may not use GIMP or LibreOffice for a while and gradually, the Linux kernel will replace those cached files with data from your new apps.
+This is perfectly fine because you don’t need to keep old and unused files from hours, days, or even weeks ago stored in memory, especially if you don’t have system memory to spare.

-However, servers are different, very different.
+However, Linux servers are different, very different.
 The same files are requested repeatedly at varying rates throughout the day.
-Some several times per second, per minute, or maybe a big search/indexing every few hours.
-So how often do you want those files and paths removed from cache?
-With web servers, we want cached and buffered data to be kept as long as possible.
-Long enough that the cache pressure of removing files to make room for newer files isn’t causing the kernel to save, then serve too many of these cached files from disk rather than memory just to make room (slow).
-Looking at the above graph again, most of that white space was “useful” cache and buffers.
+Oftentimes files are requested several times per minute or, many times per second on busier servers.
+So how often do you want those files and paths removed from the cache?
+With Linux web servers, we want cached (and buffered) data to be kept as long as possible.
+Long enough that the cache pressure for removing files to make room for newer files isn’t causing the Linux kernel to favor serving files from disk (much slower!) rather than from cached memory.
+Looking at the above memory usage graph again, most of that white space is “useful” cache and buffers.

 Cached memory is defined nicely by Jonathan DePrizio of techthrob.com: